devmrko/scalaOnSparkWithSeunjeon/README.md

    * at eclipse IDE
      - select scala file that you want to run, right click on that file, and choose "Scala application" of run menu
    * at spark cluster(example)
+     - in the case of this example, I need to use external jar.
+Thus, the way of adding external jar in the spark application jar is like below
+       - add plugin setting at project folder, file name is assembly.sbt
+         <pre><code>addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.14.2")</code></pre>
+       - after add above configuration, run below command
+         <pre><code>sbt assembly</code></pre>
+       - after build jar file, you could find jar file at target/scala-2.10 folder, and you can use it for spark-submit on spark cluster
      <pre><code>spark-submit --class SparkApp --master spark://HOST01:7077 --deploy-mode client --executor-memory 500m ~/temp/SparkApp-assembly-1.0.jar cluster input/input2.json</code></pre>

  - trouble shooting